ykosaka/canpe/README.md

 # Canpe

-Canpe is a template file repository, from which you can generate scaffold code to any projects.
+Canpe is a template-based file generator.
-If you write similar codes which is only slightly different, you can generate codes automatically.

 ## Installation